Augmentative and alternative communication is a great tool to use at any age with the goal of improving communication.

 Book Your Appointment With District Speech Today

-Augmentative and alternative communication tools can help you to improve your ability to express yourself.
+Augmentative and alternative communication tools can help you or your child improve your ability to express yourself.

 And remember, there aren’t any milestone requirements if your child needs to use one too.